 With member states increasingly aligned on what constitutes money laundering and how it should be regulated and punished, it becomes easier for businesses to expand in the European market without having to drastically rethink their KYC and customer due diligence (CDD) practices every time an office opens in a new jurisdiction.

-Incorporating proper identity verification into your onboarding process and establish CDD protocols to not only monitor usage of your services to spot suspicious behavior, but also submit reports to regulators should it become necessary.
+The 6AMLD recommends incorporating proper identity verification into your onboarding process and establishing CDD protocols to not only monitor usage of your services to spot suspicious behavior, but also submit reports to regulators should it become necessary.
 By identifying who your customers are and assessing their risk level, you can determine whether a simplified or enhanced CDD protocol should be used.
 For instance, should your business encounter a potential customer who is a politically exposed person (PEP), it is a regulatory requirement to conduct enhanced due diligence (EDD) and ongoing monitoring.
 Not knowing a PEP’s identity when regulators question will mean that your business has failed in its KYC procedures.

 Establishing effective AML measures is achieved through collaborative efforts between teams throughout a company.
 Product teams implementing features and selecting third-party integrations are critical for not only enhancing customer experiences, but increasing operational efficiency and compliance.